 - Ventura marsh milk-vetch (Astragalus pycnostachyus var. lanosissimus) is a federal and state endangered plant that is recorded in the CNDDB within Ventura River near the Development Area.
-This species occurs in marshes and swamps, coastal dunes, and coastal scrub between 5-200 feet elevation, and blooms between June and October.
 There is one record of this species from 1987 that does not have an accurate location information and is possibly extirpated.
-Nonetheless, the species could occur in the Ventura River due to the suitable marsh and coastal scrub habitat and past records of the species in the vicinity of the Study Area. - Coulter's goldfields (Lasthenia glabrata ssp. coulteri) has a California Rare Plant Rank (CRPR) of 1B.1 indicating that it is rare throughout its range.
-This species occurs in marshes and swamps, playas, and vernal pools at an elevation of 5-4,005 feet, and blooms between February and June.
+Nonetheless, the species has a low potential to could occur in the Ventura River due to the suitable habitat and past records of the species in the vicinity of the Study Area. - Coulter's goldfields (Lasthenia glabrata ssp. coulteri) has a California Rare Plant Rank (CRPR) of 1B.1 indicating that it is rare throughout its range.
 There is a single occurrence of this plant recorded to the CNDDB within Ventura River near the Development Area.
 The exact location of the recorded occurrence is not known and is listed in the CNDDB as in Ventura or the Ventura River.
-Based on the
+Based on the suitable habitat within the Ventura River and the past occurrence records of the species, it has the a high potential to occur in the Ventura River on the Study Area.

-- suitable habitat within the Ventura River and the past occurrence records of the species, it has the potential to occur in the march habitat in the Study Area. - White rabbit tobacco (Pseudognaphalium leucocephalum) has a CRPR of 2B.2 indicating it is common outside California but is rare in California.
-This species occurs in chaparral, cismontane woodlands, coastal scrub, and riparian woodlands at an elevation of 0-6,890 feet, and blooms between Augus and November.
+• White rabbit tobacco (Pseudognaphalium leucocephalum) has a CRPR of 2B.2 indicating it is common outside California but is rare in California.
 This species has a medium potential to occur in the Ventura River based on suitable habitat and known occurrence records in the region.
 This species has CNDDB records within the Santa Clara River, approximately 7-miles from the Project site.
-Nonetheless, there is suitable riparian woodland and scrub habitat for the species in the Ventura River and there is a medium potential for this species to occur.
+Nonetheless, there is suitable habitat for the species in the Ventura River and there is a medium potential for this species to occur.